cloud-gov/federalist.18f.gov/pages/cloud-gov-pages.md

           src="{{site.baseurl}}/assets/images/logos/cg-logo-icon.svg"
         />
         <span>cloud.gov Pages</span>!
-        Pages is the same great services provided to you with your current Federalist agreement, just with a new name and some new features to coming soon.
+        Pages offers the same great services provided to you with your current Federalist agreement, just with a new name along with some new features soon to come.
 We are working on a transition guide and FAQ, and will start publishing updates at the end of <span>June, 2021</span>.
       </p>
       <p class="pages-prose">
         We appreciate your continued support and are very excited with this transition and the future of the platform.